a-reda/powerenjoy-se2/PPD/project-plan.md

 ### 2.2 Cost and effort estimation: COCOMO II

-we can give the estimate of the expected size of our project from 2 parts: Software Scale Drivers and Software Cost Drivers.
-The  Software Cost Drivers divides into 4 parts: product, personal, platform, project.
+In order to estimate the size of the project, we will use COCOMO II.
+According to COCOMO II, We can give the estimate of the expected size of our project regarding 2 parts: Software Scale Drivers and Software Cost Drivers.
+The  Software Cost Drivers is composed of 4 parts: product, personal, platform, project.

 #### 2.2.1 Software Scale Drivers